The Mentoring Workshop

 Why Attend?

-Women and non-binary people are underrepresented in the profession of Philosophy, and many explanations have been offered for this fact.
-Two recent special issues of journals that address this issue include a virtual issue of Hypatia and a special issue of the Journal of Social Philosophy.
-Although there are several causes of this imbalance, good mentoring is clearly important for success in academia, and philosopher of other genders do not receive as much of it as cisgender men do.
-The Mentoring Project aims to build long-term mentoring relationships among eminent senior and junior women and non-binary people in the field of philosophy.
+Women, non-binary people, and trans* people are underrepresented in the profession of Philosophy.
+While there are several explanations for these disparities–including those found in special issues of Hypatia and the Journal of Social Philosophy –good mentoring is clearly important for success in academia, and philosophers of other genders do not receive as much of it as cisgender men do.
+The Mentoring Workshop therefore aims to build long-term mentoring relationships among eminent senior and junior women, non-binary people, and trans* people in the discipline.

 Eligibility:

-Any woman or non-binary person entering or holding a faculty (pre-tenure or contract) or postdoc position in Philosophy at a college or university, or who is unaffiliated, within 10 years of completing their PhD, and continues to engage with professional philosophy can apply.
-Since the workshop is aimed specifically at those who are navigating academic life after their PhD (whether on the tenure-track, in a postdoc or contract position, or independently), we require that applicants have successfully defended by the date of their submission.
-We would especially like to encourage applications from members of groups underrepresented in Philosophy.
+Any woman, nonbinary person, or trans* person entering or holding a faculty (pre-tenure or contract) or postdoc position in Philosophy at a college or university is eligible to apply.
+Because the workshop is aimed specifically at those who are navigating academic life after their PhD, we require that applicants have successfully defended by the date of their submission.
+Members of groups underrepresented in Philosophy are especially encouraged to apply.

 Cost: